Respiratory signal calibration

 There are three ways to calibrate data :

-The first one is the AUTOCALIBRATION , a fast and simple calibration of the RIP signal which requiered the weight of the animals and a zone of the signal where the animal is resting and calm, previously marked with a timeframe.
+1. The first one is the AUTOCALIBRATION , a fast and simple calibration of the RIP signal which requiered the weight of the animals and a zone of the signal where the animal's state is considered basal, ideally at rest and calm, previously marked with a timeframe.
+This method is based on the literature (Association of Inhalation Toxicologists (AIT) Inhalation Guidelines).

-The second one is the PREVIOUS CALIBRATION , which allows you to select a previous gain/calibration calculated using the previous method.
+3. The third one is the PREVIOUS CALIBRATION , which allows you to select a previous gain/calibration calculated using the previous methods.

 2. How to perform a calibration in the software ?